 • High school diploma and 6 months of related experience.

-• Must be qualified, or able to become qualified, as a Fire Fighter Type 2 (FFT2), including Introduction to ICS (I-100), Human Factors on the Fire line (L-180), Introduction to Wild Land Fire Behavior (S-190), Firefighting Training (S-130), and one training burn serving under the supervision of a qualified FFT2.
+• Must be or able to meet qualifications for Fire Fighter Type 2 (FFT2) prior to the start date, including Introduction to ICS (I-100), Human Factors on the Fire line (L-180), Introduction to Wild Land Fire Behavior (S-190), Firefighting Training (S-130), and one training burn serving under the supervision of a qualified FFT2.
 See http://www.tncfiremanual.org/firefighter.htm

 • Must achieve physical fitness standard as determined by local Fire Program Manager and the TNC Fire Manual.